 Part 1: Maritime non-GSO ESIMs

-Option 1:

-1 The notifying administration of the non-GSO FSS satellite system with which maritime ESIMs communicates shall ensure compliance of the maritime ESIMs operating within the frequency band 27.5-29.1 GHz, or parts thereof, with both of the following conditions for the protection of terrestrial services to which the frequency band is allocated within a coastal State:

-Option 2:

-1 The notifying administration of the non-GSO FSS satellite system with which maritime ESIMs communicates shall ensure compliance of the maritime ESIMs operating within the frequency band 27.5-29.1 GHz, or parts thereof, with both of the following conditions for the protection of terrestrial services to which the frequency band is allocated within a coastal State:
+1 The notifying administration of the non-GSO FSS satellite system with which maritime ESIMs communicates shall ensure compliance of the maritime ESIMs with both of the following conditions for the protection of terrestrial services to which the frequency band is allocated within a coastal State:

-Option 1:

-1.1 The minimum distance from the low-water mark as officially recognized by the coastal State beyond which maritime ESIMs can operate without the prior agreement of any administration is 70 km within the frequency bands 27.5-29.1 GHz and 29.5-30.0 GHz.
+1.1 The minimum distance from the low-water mark as officially recognized by the coastal State beyond which maritime ESIMs can operate without the prior agreement of any administration is 70 km.
 Any transmissions from maritime ESIMs within the minimum distance shall be subject to the prior agreement of the coastal State(s) concerned.

-Option 2:

-1.1 The minimum distance from the low-water mark as officially recognized by the coastal State beyond which maritime ESIMs can operate without the prior agreement of any administration is 70 km within the frequency bands 27.5-29.1 GHz and 29.5-30.0 GHz.
-Any transmissions from maritime ESIMs within the minimum distance shall be subject to the prior agreement of the coastal State(s) concerned.

-Option 1:

-1.2 The maximum maritime ESIMs e.i.r.p. spectral density towards the territory of any coastal State will be limited to 12.98/24.44 dBW in a reference bandwidth of 1/14 MHz.
+1.2 The maximum maritime ESIMs e.i.r.p. spectral density towards the territory of any coastal State shall be limited to 24.44 dBW in a reference bandwidth of 14 MHz.
 Transmissions from maritime ESIMs with higher e.i.r.p. spectral density levels towards the territory of any coastal State shall be subject to the prior agreement of the coastal State(s) concerned.

-Option 2:

-1.2 The maximum maritime ESIMs e.i.r.p. spectral density towards the territory of any coastal State will be limited to 12.98/24.44 dBW in a reference bandwidth of 1/14 MHz.
-Transmissions from maritime ESIMs with higher e.i.r.p. spectral density levels towards the territory of any coastal State shall be subject to the prior agreement of the coastal State(s) concerned.

-Option 3:

-1.2 The maximum maritime ESIMs e.i.r.p. spectral density towards the territory of any coastal State will be limited to 12.98/24.44 dBW in a reference bandwidth of 1/14 MHz.
-Transmissions from maritime ESIMs with higher e.i.r.p. spectral density levels towards the territory of any coastal State shall be subject to the prior agreement of the coastal State(s) concerned.

 Part 2: Aeronautical non-GSO ESIMs

 Option 1:

-2 The notifying administration of the non-GSO FSS satellite system with which aeronautical ESIMs communicates shall ensure compliance of the aeronautical ESIMs operating within the frequency bands 27.5-29.1 GHz, or parts thereof, with all of the following conditions for the protection of the terrestrial services to which the frequency band is allocated:
+2 The notifying administration of the non-GSO FSS satellite system with which aeronautical ESIMs communicates shall ensure compliance of the aeronautical ESIMs with all of the following conditions for the protection of the terrestrial services to which the frequency band is allocated: